bingotang1981/natt/README.md

 1. An external user connects to the server's `remotePort`
 2. The server sends a `TunnelOpen` notification to the client over the control connection
 3. The client **establishes a new TCP connection** to the server
-4. The client sends a `DataConnect{mode:"proxy"}` handshake on this connection
+4. The client sends a `DataConnect{dataConnId}` handshake on this connection
 5. The server pairs the external user's connection with the client's data connection
 6. Both sides perform `io.Copy` for bidirectional data forwarding